• Skip to primary navigation

 How to Use a Gas Smoker

-1. The water pan may get used with cider, beer, or water.
+1. The water pan may be used with cider, beer, or water.
 You may also line the water pan with foil first to make it easier to clean.

 2. Open the valve after connecting the propane tank to the smoker.
 Keep the lid open and light the burner according to the manufacturer’s instructions.